 TO MAKE THE PEACH BLOSSOMS:

-- Follow the mexican hat blossoms how-to here: mexican hat flowers tutorial.
+- Follow the Mexican hat blossoms how-to here: mexican hat flower tutorial.

 - Group sprigs of blossoms and leaves and wrap them with brown floral tape to create stems for the peaches.